IBM/pytorchpipe/README.md

 As a result, the training & testing procedures are no longer pinned to a specific problem or model, and built-in mechanisms for compatibility checking (handshaking), configuration and global variables management & statistics collection facilitate rapid development of complex pipelines and running diverse experiments.

-In its core, to _accelerate the computations_ on their own, PTP relies on PyTorch and extensively uses its mechanisms for distribution of computations on CPUs/GPUs, including multi-threaded data loaders and multi-GPU data parallelism.
+In its core, to _accelerate the computations_ on their own, PTP relies on PyTorch and extensively uses its mechanisms for distribution of computations on CPUs/GPUs, including multi-process data loaders and multi-GPU data parallelism.
 The models are _agnostic_ to those operations and one indicates whether to use them in configuration files (data loaders) or by passing adequate run-time arguments (--gpu).

 **Datasets:**